kshetline/tubular_time/README.md

 Using `initTimezoneLarge()` provides the full IANA timezone database.
 Using this will increase code size by about 280K, presuming that your build process is smart enough to have otherwise excluded unused code in the first place.

 `initTimezoneLargeAlt()` provides a slight variant of the full IANA timezone database, and is also roughly 280K.
-This variant rounds all timezone offsets to full minutes, and adjusts a small number of fairly old historical changes by a few hours so that only time-of-day ever goes backward, never the calendar date.
+This variant rounds all timezone offsets to full minutes, and adjusts a small number of fairly old historical changes by a few hours so that only the time-of-day ever goes backward, never the calendar date.
 It’s generally more than enough trouble for software to cope with missing and/or repeated hours during a day; `initTimezoneLargeAlt()` makes sure the date/time can't be, say, the 19th of the month, then the 18th, and then the 19th again, as happens with the unmodified America/Juneau timezone during October of 1867.

 For browser-based inclusion of timezone definitions, if not relying on a tool like **webpack** to handle such issues for you, you can also include full timezone definitions this way: